orbeon/orbeon-forms-doc/release-notes/orbeon-forms-2023.1.3.md

 ![Form data and Excel export button on the Summary page](/form-runner/images/summary-excel-export.png)

+For more, see the [documentation](/form-runner/feature/summary-page-export.md).

-I addition, we have added new keyboard shortcuts to Form Builder.
+In addition, we have added new keyboard shortcuts to Form Builder.
 For more see, the [blog post](https://www.orbeon.com/2024/07/keyboard-shortcuts).

-For more, see the [documentation](/form-runner/feature/summary-page-export.md).

 ## Issues addressed